Easy attention: A simple attention mechanism for temporal predictions with transformers: Temporal-dynamics predictions of chaotic systems using a transformer

-The Lorenz system~\cite{lorenz1963deterministic} is governed by: where $x$, $y$, and $z$ are the state variables, whereas $\sigma$, $\rho$, and $\beta$ are the system parameters.
+where $x$, $y$, and $z$ are the state variables, whereas $\sigma$, $\rho$, and $\beta$ are the system parameters.
 We use the classical parameters of $\rho$ = 28, $\sigma$ = 10, $\beta$ = 8/3, which lead to chaotic behaviour.
-For this numerical example, we provide random initial conditions with $x_0$ $\sim$ $[-5, 5]$, $y_0 \sim [-5, 5]$, $z_0 \sim [0, 5]$ to generate 100 time series for training and validation with a split ratio of 8:2.
+For this numerical example, we provide random initial conditions with uniform distributions $x_0 \sim \mathcal{U}(-5, 5)$, $y_0 \sim \mathcal{U}(-5, 5)$, $z_0 \sim \mathcal{U}(-5, 5)$, where $\mathcal{U}$ is the discrete uniform distribution in the interval $[-5,5]$, to generate 100 time series for training and validation with a split ratio of 80:20.
 Each time series contains 10,000 time steps with a time-step size of $\Delta t$ = 0.01 solved using a Runge--Kutta numerical solver.
-The test data is generated by integrating the system with new initial states of $x_0 = y_0 = z_0 = 6$ with independent perturbations $\epsilon_x$, $\epsilon_y$ and $\epsilon_z$ where $\epsilon_{i} \sim \mathcal{N}(0,1)$ {(note that $\mathcal{N}(0, 1)$ denotes a normal distribution with 0 average and a standard deviation of 1) for each variable.} We adopt the same time-step size and number of time steps of 10,000 to generate 1 time series as test data.
+The test data is generated by integrating the system with new initial states of $x_0 = y_0 = z_0 = 6$ with independent perturbations $\epsilon_x$, $\epsilon_y$ and $\epsilon_z$ where $\epsilon_{i} \sim \mathcal{N}(0,1)$ for each variable. {Note that $\mathcal{N}(0, 1)$ denotes a normal distribution with 0 average and a standard deviation of 1.} We adopt the same time-step size and number of time steps of 10,000 to generate one time series as test data.
 We employ the relative $l_2$-norm error $\varepsilon$ to assess the prediction accuracy, which is expressed as:

-where $\mathbf{u}_{\rm pred}$ and $\mathbf{u}_{\rm sol}$ are the model prediction and the solution from numerical solver, respectively.
-Following the assessment in Ref.~\cite{geneva2022transformers}, we evaluate the error of each variable obtained by proposed models at time-step over 512 time steps on the test dataset.
-We also assess the computation time of training ($t_c$) and number of floating-point operations ($N_f$) for one forward propagation with batch size of 1.